Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Skills:** Choose 1 from Deception or Persuasion.

 ### Fey Blessing
 At 21st level, you draw power from the blood of Correlon that is in the soil of the Feywild.
 Choose a [blessing](blessings.md) that your domain in the Feywild grants you.

-This blessing is granted to the controller of your settlement in the feywild.
-If you ever lose ownership of that settlement, whichever blessing you chose transfers to the new owner.

 ### Shields of the Eladrin Host
-At 22nd level, *at your command, eladrin knights in golden armor teleport in from all sides, protecting you and your allies from danger*.
+At 22nd level, *at your command, eladrin knights in golden armor teleport in from all sides, moving you and your allies from danger*.
 As a reaction when you or an ally you can see within 30 feet of you is the target of an attack or makes a saving throw.
-All creatures targeted by that action can teleport up to 10 feet to space of their choice.
+All creatures targeted by that action can teleport up to 30 feet to nearest space that is safe from the triggering action.

-Any creature teleported this way is replaced by an eladrin knight.
-Such eladrin knights have 50 hit points and will take the damage for the creature that was teleported.

-Any knights that survive, will immediately make 1 attack on the creature that damaged them.
-All of eladrin then disappear back to the feywild.

-The knights have pikes and longbows to make their attack.
-You roll 1d20+9 for each of their attacks and deal 1d10+5 magical piercing damage to the target for each one that hits.

 You can use the ability once, and regain use of it at the end of a short or long rest.